Mechanisms of Change in State

-Drivers of environmental change are natural or human-made pressures that can affect natural capital assets and their ability to continue providing goods and services.
+Mechanisms of change in state are natural or human-made changes triggered by pressures, that can affect the state of nature (i.e., ecosystems and their components), and their ability to continue providing goods and services.

-The drivers of environmental change were largely based on the International Union for the Conservation of Nature’s threat classification (more information here).
-Definitions for the drivers of environmental change are as follows:
+The mechanisms of change in state were largely based on the International Union for the Conservation of Nature’s threat classification (more information here).

 Diseases